Cloning an Oracle home involves creating a copy of the Oracle home and then configuring it for a new environment.

 Note:During cloning, Oracle Universal Installer (OUI) prompts you to run scripts that require root privileges.

-- Verify that the installation of Oracle Database to clone is successful.
+- Verify that the installation of Oracle Database that you want clone is successful.

 You can do this by reviewing the